-With 100,000 Teslas on order, a desire to ‘democratize electric vehicles’ and a net-zero pledge in place, can Hertz push the car rental sector towards a more eco-friendly model?
+With 100,000 Teslas, a desire to ‘democratize electric vehicles’ and a net-zero pledge in place, can Hertz push the car rental sector towards a more eco-friendly model?

 The future of car rental is looking more sustainable, according to market leader Hertz, which has announced a new investment that makes up part of its plans to become ‘electric vehicle-centric’.